dariokozicki/quasarfire/README.md

 - Messages' offset are assumed to only occur at the beginning and not at the end, although they can be different lengths between each other
 - If, after accounting for the offset, none of the messages has the segment, said segment cannot be recovered and an exception will be thrown
 - TrilaterationHelper has non-expressive private methods.
 This is because they are used for calculations that don't have an object-oriented meaning, and is deliberate so as to make the overall equation easy to understand.
+- The sql connection uses ddl-auto=create, which means that it will recreate the tables and data each time it runs.
+This helps to test different case scenarios but is not suitable for production environments.

 ### Explanation for Helpers